Boyfriend went into 'jealous rage' and launched 'terrifying' birthday attack

 The court heard how the defendant, described as a man with a history of violence, then grabbed a sharp knife and moved it towards her face and chest but did not use the blade.

-Ms Greenaway managed to flee and was helped by teachers staying at the lodges in Cefn Mably before the police were called and Jefferies arrested.
+The woman managed to flee and was helped by teachers staying at the lodges in Cefn Mably before the police were called and Jefferies was arrested.

 The judge was told the two are no longer in a relationship.